-- 5.8.1 The requirements of this subsection, do not apply to parking areas situated to the rear of the main building, if it is not visible from a public way, or beyond the line running even with the rear wall of the building.
-For smaller parking lots/areas, such as those with fewer than 6 vehicle spaces, the Planning Board may adjust these requirements as appropriate. - 5.8.2 All off-street parking areas shall be screened from the public right-of-way to provide substantial visual screening up to a height of 3-1/2 feet above grade, excluding sight triangles at vehicular entrances and exits.
-A moderately dense hedge composed predominantly of evergreen small trees or shrubs shall be planted that is reasonably expected to provide this screening within one year.
+Comment [JH2]: These requirements should be reviewed with requirements in article 15 Stormwater Management Standards for consistency. excluding sight triangles at vehicular entrances and exits.
+A moderately dense hedge composed of evergreen shrubs shall be planted which is reasonably expected to provide this screening within one year.
 Alternatively, a combination of plantings, mounds, berms, walls, and fences may be used to provide this screening.
-This screening will often occur in conjunction with the front landscaping strip. - 5.8.3 Landscaping shall be used to delineate vehicular and pedestrian circulation patterns within parking lots and throughout the site and to provide visual interest. - 5.8.4 Trees shall be distributed throughout the parking lot as evenly as practical, in order to provide optimal canopy coverage and shading. - 5.8.5 Where practical as determined by the Planning Board, a landscaping peninsula (known as an "end cap") shall be placed at the end of each parking row in line with the adjoining parking spaces, wherever the row of parking spaces is adjacent to a perpendicular travel way.
-Each peninsula shall be planted with one shade tree, or one ornamental tree if use of a shade tree is not practical, for lack of space for roots. - 5.8.6 There shall be no more than four continuous parallel parking rows on the interior of the parking lot (i.e. parking rows along the perimeter of the parking lot are not situated on the interior) without installation of a landscaped median separating those parking rows from any additional parking rows.
-The landscaped median shall be at least 9 feet wide, where practical, as determined by the Planning Board, and shall be parallel to and run the same length as the adjacent parking rows. - 5.8.7 Trees and shrubs used in parking lots shall be selected to avoid species that may drop significant fruit, flowers, sap, and other materials onto vehicles. - 5.8.8 Selected species shall be salt tolerant and able to tolerate hotter and drier conditions in expansive pavement areas. - 5.8.9 Foundation Planting Strip.
+This screening will often in conjunction with the front landscaping strip.

+- 5.8.3 Landscaping should be used to delineate vehicular and pedestrian circulation patterns within parking lots and throughout the site. - 5.8.4 Trees should be distributed throughout the parking lot as evenly as practical, in order to provide optimal canopy coverage and shading. - 5.8.5 A landscaping peninsula shall be placed at the end of each parking row (such a peninsula is also referred to as an "end cap"), in line with the adjoining parking spaces, measuring at least the same dimensions as the adjoining parking spaces, wherever the row of parking spaces is adjacent to a perpendicular travel way.
+Each peninsula shall be planted with one shade tree, or one ornamental tree if use of a shade tree is not practical, for lack of space for roots.
+Where two peninsulas back up to one another, there may be space for only one ornamental tree (rather than a shade tree) near the tip of each peninsula. - 5.8.6 There shall be no more than four continuous parallel parking rows on the interior of the parking lot (i.e. parking rows along the perimeter of the parking lot are not situated on the interior) without installation of a landscaped median separating those parking rows from any additional parking rows.
+The landscaped median shall be at least 6-8 feet wide and shall be parallel to and run the same length as the adjacent parking rows.
+See the diagram. - 5.8.7 The landscaped median, referred to in 7), above, when included, shall be planted with evergreen shrubbery and at least one ornamental or shade tree for every 30 linear feet of the median.
+The landscape median shall be planted with sufficient trees and shrubs in order that, at maturity (defined herein to be 5 years from installation), at least 25% of the area of the median, as looked down upon from above, would be covered by the canopies/crowns of the trees and shrubs. - 5.8.8 Trees and shrubs used in parking lots should be selected to avoid "messy" species which may drop significant fruit, flowers, sap, and other materials on vehicles. - 5.8.9 Foundation Planting Strip.
 There shall be a minimum 4 foot wide foundation planting strip between the building and any parking lot or driveway situated on the front or side of the building.
 The foundation bed shall be planted with appropriate landscaping materials, including grass, shrubbery, flowers, and mulch, as determined by the applicant.
 Use of ornamental trees is encouraged where practical.
 Where there is a sidewalk alongside the building, the foundation planting strip may be situated on either side of the sidewalk.
-A
+A continuous foundation planting strip is preferred but it need not be continuous where there are projecting building elements, such as entrances, bays, and utilities.